During the ongoing pandemic we know how important it is to keep our customers, members, supporters, and staff informed and up-to-date.

 The Carlisle Conference Centre

-Following government advice, we have taken the difficult decision to temporarily close the People First Conference Centre.
+Following government advice, we have taken the difficult decision to temporarily close the People First Conference Centre for general bookings.
+This is both for safety reasons and to enable us to support local NHS services to carry out vital critical care training in our spaces.

 We would like to thank each and every one of our customers and supporters for their continued support.
-We know this is a hard time for all businesses and we wish our customers well over the coming weeks.
+We know this is a hard time for all businesses and we wish our customers well throughout 2021.

 Though our doors are closed, our team are busy working from home to ensure that we can respond to any questions you may have.
 As ever, People First is made up of forward thinking individuals; as such we are planning for the future – we’ve started to prepare for our eventual reopening and look forward to welcoming you to our centre in the near future.